-The museum has accessible toilets just off the Steam Hall.
+The museum has accessible toilets just off of the Steam Hall.
 There is also a disabled toilet directly in front of the museum entrance next to the cafe counter.
 For more information on the Museum site plan please see our Useful Links & Downloads page on the website.

 Is photography/filming permitted on site?